 Remove any existing quarter round, shoe moldings, baseboards and doorway transitions.

-To achieve the 1/2" expansion you may need to undercut the drywall if is not raised up above the thickness of the flooring.
 Remove existing floor covering as required, check floor flatness per details on previous page and address any issues.
 Check that all doors will swing open with adequate clearance over the new flooring prior to starting any work.

-Important: Any metal doors must be addressed by a specialist to adjust.
-Do not cut metal door frames!
+Important: Do not cut metal door frames before first confirming it does not violate local building and fire codes.
+Any metal doors must be addressed by a specialist to adjust.

 STEP 1.
+PREPARATION:

 Undercut all door casings and jambs with a jamb saw to allow the flooring to slide under the doorjamb.
 If a baseboard is still in place, extend the undercut about 1" beyond the door frame casing.

-Check for alarm or other low voltage wiring before making cut.
-To find the height of to cut the jamb, lay a scrap piece of flooring (and underlayment if applicable) next to the door frame, and lay the saw blade on top.
-After cut, ensure that the floor plus underlayment does not bind, always leave 1/16" clearance under the doorjamb / casing for the floor to be able to move freely without verticle restriction.
+To find the height to cut the jamb, lay a scrap piece of Baseboard flooring next to the door frame and lay the saw blade on top.
+After cut, ensure the floor plus underlayment does not bind, always leave 1/16" clearance under the door jamb / casing for the floor to be able to move freely without vertical restriction.
+Check for alarm or other low voltage wiring before cutting.
+Cutting Line Ensure that appliances have proper clearance to accommodate Extra the new flooring. flooring plank Electric jamb saw Door jamb saw